 The Listening Room Cafe is a restaurant wedding venue located in Nashville, Tennessee.
-Owner Chris Blair founded the Cafe to provide a place to host music and those who enjoy it.
-You can enjoy the atmosphere of this buzzing venue for your special day celebrations.
+Owner Chris Blair founded the cafe to host musicians and those who appreciate music.
+You can enjoy the buzzing atmosphere of this venue for your special celebrations.

 Facilities and Capacity

-The Cafe has several event spaces available for wedding bookings.
-These are the main TLR room, the boiler room, the patio, a semi-private front bar, and the VIP balcony.
-The TLR room is the largest space and can accommodate 325 seated guests or 450 for a cocktail reception.
-The boiler room, in contrast, is an intimate space for 18 seated guests.
-The patio can take 75 people seated or 125 standing.
-The front bar can accommodate 100 guests for a cocktail reception while the VIP balcony takes 40 seated.
-A full venue package allows for 650 guests in reception style.
-You can entertain guests with two full bars, a full PA system, two HD projector screens, and a 1200-square-foot theater stage.
+The cafe has several event spaces available for wedding bookings.
+The Main TLR Room is the largest space and can accommodate 325 seated guests or 450 for a cocktail reception.
+The Boiler Room, in contrast, is an intimate space suitable for 18 guests.
+The Patio can host 75 people seated or 125 standing.
+The Front Bar can accommodate 100 guests in its partially secluded area, while the VIP Balcony accommodates 40.
+A full venue package allows for 650 guests to attend the occasion.
+You can entertain guests with two equipped bars, provided sound equipment, two high-definition projectors, and a 1,200-square-foot theater stage.

 Wedding events that can be held in The Listening Room Cafe include engagement parties, bridal showers, rehearsal dinners, ceremonies, and receptions.
-All-inclusive packages can take care of your bar service, catering service, audio-visuals, and event planning, setup, and cleanup.
-In addition, you will have access to get-ready rooms and WiFi service.
-All events are covered by liability insurance.
+All-inclusive packages can take care of your bar, catering, audiovisual, and event planning needs.
+The staff is available to see to wedding setup and cleanup.
+In addition, you will have access to get-ready rooms and WiFi connection.

-Your wedding reception catering can be taken care of in the Cafe.
-The on-site catering menu offers options for hors d’oeuvres, food station displays, buffets, plated dinners, and slow-smoked meats.
-Off-site cake and bulk items are available, as are tastings before the big day to ensure your satisfaction with the dining options.
-Servers and bartenders are available to ensure that your guests’ needs are attended to.
+Your wedding reception can be catered to by the cafe itself.
+Offered menus include options for hors d’oeuvres, meal stations, buffets, and family-style dinners.
+Tastings are available before the big day to ensure your satisfaction with the final dining selections.
+Servers and bartenders are on-hand to see that your guests’ needs are attended to.

-Chris Blair opened The Listening Room Cafe in 2006 in Franklin, Tennessee, when he could not find a venue with an atmosphere he desired for Nashville musicians.
-With the buzz of major songwriters and crowds, Blair decided to bring the Cafe closer to downtown Nashville in 2008, moving it to the Cummins Station building.
-2012 saw the closing of this location with a six-month hiatus before opening in the current location in the International Harvester Building in the downtown district.
+Chris Blair opened The Listening Room Cafe in 2006 in Franklin, Tennessee when he could not find a just-right venue for Nashville musicians.
+Drawn by its exciting music scene, Blair decided to bring the cafe nearer to downtown Nashville in 2008 and moved it to the Cummins Station building.
+In 2012, this location took a six-month hiatus before reopening in its current location, the International Harvester Building, in the heart of the city.